-Welcome to our list of the best free PC games you can download today.
-This collection mostly includes our favorite browser games and free downloads, but towards the end you will also find a section dedicated to good free-to-play computer games.
-These contain microtransactions that we judge to be fair and reasonable, and they're great games too.
+Welcome to our list of the best free PC games you can play today.
+This collection mostly includes our favorite browser games and free downloads, but towards the end you'll also find a section dedicated to good free-to-play computer games.
+These are great games that contain microtransactions we judge to be fair and reasonable.

 David Lynch Teaches Typing—Allow a convincing facsimile of much loved cult film and TV director David Lynch to teach you typing in this amusing typing game that is in no way officially associated with the man himself.
 Get it on Itch.io.